Do Go On - 350 - Arctic Badass Peter Freuchen

 Come on, mate.

-I thought you were going to say he went out for eight months.
+I thought you're going to say you went out for eight months.

 Perfected the poo.